Chronicles of America

-Chronicles of America is a fifty volume series on American history published by Yale University Press.
-A series of film adaptations was also commissioned from the series and about 15 completed.
+Chronicles of America is a 50-volume series on American history published by Yale University Press.
+Fifteen historical films based on the series were also commissioned.
 Entries in the series were first published in 1918.
 They were written by historians about various aspects of American history.
 The series was edited by Allen Johnson and published by Yale University.
 All 50 volumes are available on archive.org; some are available on Project Gutenberg.

-The Spirit of American Education by Edwin Emery Slosson, was first written and published in 1921.

 The 50 volumes in the series are as follows: